chungusg/hotlink-archive-template/README.md

 ### Index action is failing!

 Go back to step 3 in **Basic Setup** and check if you’ve given Actions permission to read and write.
-If that’s not the issue, check to see if you’ve set up your "index.py" files correctly.
-The folder names should correspond to the parent folders, and the "create-index.py" file in the outer-most folder should have the correct folder names at the VERY BOTTOM.
+If that’s not the issue, Go into your Action History and check the error message to find the specific problem.
 <br/>

 ### How do I rename a folder (or move a file) in Github’s web UI?